pfftdammitchris/aitmed-react/README.md

 export default App
 ```

-If you end up providing your own custom `theme` object and pass it into the `ThemeProvider` that was exported from `@aitmed/react`, it will be merged with our theme object.
+If you want to provide your own `theme` object when using our `ThemeProvider`, you can pass it into the `ThemeProvider` (note: it _has_ to be a plain JavaScript object).
+It will be merged with our theme object so that your changes will still be applied.

 We support both the `require` syntax as well as `import`: